bgtti/react-express-registration-template/Backend-ExpressJS/README.md

 If one is new to testing in Express, I recommend an article [available here](https://mayallo.com/unit-integration-e2e-testing-using-jest/) which is helpful in setting up the testing environment with jest and the mongodb-memory server.

+Version 3 had a separation of concearns: the React front-end was implemented, and the Express back-end was re-fractored accordingly.

 The Version 1 of this project (in express JS only, with no database, using templates) is available in the branch named `version_1`.
 The Version 2 of this project (express JS with mongoDB, using templates) is available in the branch named `version_2`.